Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: Pontryagin-Bellman Differential Dynamic Programming

 \subsection{Smooth Approximation of Bang-Bang Control}

-We note that the optimal control foreseen by PMP in \cref{eq:LawdenPrimerVector} is bang-bang (neglecting singular arcs, where $S(t)=0$ \cite{JIANG2012245,BERNELLI20151501,EPENOY2018,SIDHOUMJGCD2024}), which yields discontinuities in the dynamics equation \cref{Eq:GenericCompleteDynamics}.
-However, as mentioned earlier in \cref{Sec:DiscreteProbFormulation}, DDP-based methods require the dynamics to be twice continuously differentiable.
-To address this issue, we leverage the advances in smoothing techniques for bang-bang optimal control problems, including homotopy methods \cite{BERTRAND2002171}, and hyperbolic tangent smoothing \cite{TAHERI20182470}.
-A comparison study between these two approaches indicates that energy-to-mass homotopy is differentiable, however not continuously differentiable, while hyperbolic tangent smoothing is infinitely continuously differentiable \cite{Sidhoum2023}.
-For this reason, our implementation rely on hyperbolic tangent smoothing, where the throttle is approximated as in \cref{eq:HTS} in \cref{sec:appendixHTS}.
+The optimal control from PMP in \cref{eq:LawdenPrimerVector} is bang-bang (neglecting singular arcs where $S(t) = 0$ \cite{BERTRAND2002171}), leading to discontinuities in the dynamics \cref{Eq:GenericCompleteDynamics}.
+Since DDP-based methods require twice continuously differentiable dynamics, we leverage the advances in smoothing techniques for bang-bang control, including homotopy methods \cite{BERTRAND2002171} and hyperbolic tangent smoothing \cite{TAHERI20182470}.
+As shown in Ref.~\citenum{Sidhoum2023}, hyperbolic tangent smoothing offers infinite differentiability, unlike homotopy, which is not continuously differentiable.
+For this reason, we use the hyperbolic tangent approximation from Eq.
+(10) in Ref.~\citenum{TAHERI20182470}, solving the constrained problem over a decreasing sequence of smoothing parameters $\left(\rho_{1,k}\right)_{k}$ until the bang-bang structure emerges.
+The update strategy for $\rho_1$ within PDDP is detailed in \cref{Sec:Bang-BangSmoothingUpdate}.